-Irit came across these situations in her role as a preschool teacher, but her reaction stemmed from a personal need.
+Irit came across these situations in her role as an early education teacher, but her reaction stemmed from a personal need.
 Within the confines of her professional role, she should be referring mothers to welfare agencies and continue to offer support to their children at the preschool.
 However, she chose to provide them with assistance out of a desire to “rescue” or to “help the mother grow.”
 She said she believes this is the role of women, and therefore she could not separate herself from the situation or relate to it only through the lens of her role as a preschool teacher.
 Irit clearly crossed professional boundaries.
 In her view, since she has the ability to help women who have fallen victim to social oppression, she has an obligation to do so.
 From this we see that early childhood educators sometimes cross professional boundaries to order to offer help to families associated with the school.

-This article has presented the words of female educators who, in the public sphere of their lives, display maternal thinking and behaviors towards elementary school or kindergarten students, towards their students’ parents who need guidance and counselling, and towards the students’ mothers, through a sense of female solidarity.
-As the findings of this study show, female professionals maintain a de facto maternal identity, not only in the realm of motherhood, but also in the classrooms and kindergartens where they work and to which they feel committed.
-Analysis of the findings on the relationship between being a mother and being an educator revealed that, on a social level, the interviewees seek to be part of a broad public arena, where they can contribute their skills and professional experience.
+This section has presented the words of female educators who, in the public sphere of their lives, display maternal thinking and behaviors towards elementary school or kindergarten students, towards their students’ parents who need guidance and counseling, and towards the students’ mothers, through a sense of female solidarity.
+As the findings of this study show, female professionals perceive that by utilizing their strength as women along with their professional skills, they can help their students and the students’ parents, even when this goes beyond the boundaries of their role.

 Discussion and Conclusion

-This article examines the social aspects of female early childhood educators’ lives in the private and public spheres, and the connections between their roles in these spheres.
+This article examined the social aspects of female early childhood educators’ lives in the private and public spheres, and the connections between their roles in these spheres.
 Combining the role of motherhood with the role of educator is a challenge for women, who are responsible for educating children in both spheres of their lives.
+This may raise a conflict between a social perception of women that is anti-feminist and behaviors that are based on feminist values.
+The resultant cognitive dissonance may cause the women to feel remorse or pangs of conscience.
+However, they act according to their sense of professionalism and passion for excellence, and often muster the courage needed to take the steps that will help them progress in this sphere of their lives.

+Analysis of the findings on the relationship between being a mother and being an educator revealed that, on a social level, the interviewees seek to be part of a broad public arena, where they can contribute their skills and professional experience.
 When discussing the concept of the educator as a mother in the public sphere, the interviewed women spoke of several types of attachment and connection with their students; some of these feelings stem from a belief that the educator can complement the relationship that students have with their own mothers.
 The ways that female educators manage their relationships with students in the education system correspond with the findings of Ainsworth et al. (1978), who described three styles of attachment (secure, ambivalent, and avoidant).
 Kindergarten and elementary school teachers can support children who have a secure attachment to their mother, and try to fill the gap for children who have an ambivalent or insecure attachment with their mothers.
 In addition, the interviewed women expressed a connection to children who need them due to personal characteristics, unrelated to the children’s relationship with their mother.
 They combine maternal and professional skills to help these children.